As the World Thinks, So is Its State of Affairs. QUESTION: Is It Satisfactory?

-At the root of our chaos and life-threatening difficulties the world is experiencing lies a fundamental misconception of human nature: of who we really are and why we live — a misconception that needs to be set right, if humankind is to thrive and flourish into the infinite future.
+At the root of the chaos and life-threatening difficulties the world is experiencing lies a fundamental misconception of human nature — of who we really are and why we live — a misconception that needs to be set right, if humankind is to thrive and flourish into the infinite future.

 Fromm's observation corroborates the horror that other global analysts variously portray as:

-In and of themselves, the modern crises are deeply troubling.
-What is even more troubling is the growing ineffectiveness of traditional solution approaches; hence, the twin questions:
+What is even more troubling, however, is the growing ineffectiveness of traditional solution approaches.
+Hence, the twin questions:

-To the extent that the foregoing conclusion is valid, resolving the modern crises and building the viable and sustainable global future that everyone wishes to see require us to:
+To the extent that Global Creativity Crisis is valid, resolving the modern crises and building a viable and sustainable global future require us to:

-BE CREATIVE: Find new ways to build an inclusive, potential-actualizing global society in which everyone can maximize and contribute his or her unique abilities for the common good!
+BE CREATIVE: Find innovative ways to build inclusive and participatory neighborhoods, classrooms, workplaces, social groups, institutions, and organizations in which everyone is able to maximize and contribute his or her unique abilities for the greater good.

 ACT NOW!
 While there is still time.